sysco-middleware/sysco-middleware.github.io/_posts/2020-10-01-Filebeat-and-Elasticsearch-custom-fields-by-logfile-path.md

 In filebeat.yml add the second type and its fields and fields_under_root underneath the first type, save and restart filebeat.

-In this example, fields indicating the staging server, the name of the app and version will be added to every indexed document in Elasticsearch coming from the logs ```C:\ProgramData\FinancialCustomer\performance-logs\myAccountingBackOfficeApp_version_1.1\*```
+In this example, fields indicating the staging server, the name of the app and version will be added to every indexed document in Elasticsearch coming from the log files ```C:\ProgramData\FinancialCustomer\performance-logs\myAccountingBackOfficeApp_version_1.1\*```

 ```bash